betterFORM/eXist-ca/README.md

 and cannot be trusted any more for data or communication privacy.

 ## Solution
 Users of eXist will be able to setup a CA thereby becoming their own root certificate authority.
+This establishes a complete new chain of trust.
 Trusting yourself is the only secure way today to establish real trusted computing.

 ## Requirements
 Users must be able to:
-a. create root certificate
+a. create root certificate (create trust chain)
-b. create client certificate
+b. create client certificates
 c. revoke certificate
 d. renew certificate